Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Chapter Notes: Citizenship

 Equal Rights

-Slum Dwellers:
+Slum Dwellers

-• In every Indian city, there is a significant population of slum dwellers and squatters who often do essential work for low wages but are viewed unfavorably by the rest of the town population.
+• In every Indian city, there is a significant population of slum dwellers and squatters who often do essential work for low wages but are viewed unfavourably by the rest of the town population.

 • Living in a slum exposes residents to insecurity of life and property, but their labour contributes significantly to the economy.